aidenybai/million/.github/CONTRIBUTING.md

 ### Fork the repository.

 Click on the fork button on the top of the page.
 This will create a copy of this repository in your account.
-Instead click [here](https://github.com/aidenybai/million/fork) to fork the repository.
+Or click [here](https://github.com/aidenybai/million/fork).

 ### Clone the forked repository.